-In this example, we will pull the domain metrics for 100 entries in a .csv sheet (exported from Google sheets) that contains website URLs using the Mozscape API, Moz's free API that provides intelligent metrics such as the Domain Authority.
+In this example, we will pull the domain metrics for 100 entries in a .csv sheet (exported from Google sheets) containing website URLs using the Mozscape API, Moz’s free API that provides intelligent metrics such as the Domain Authority.

-To get started, export the spreadsheet in csv format and rename it to sheet1 for the sake of the example.
-Then head over to GitHub to grab a copy of my code, or write your own using the walkthrough below.
+To get started, export the spreadsheet in CSV format and rename it to sheet1 for the example.
+Then head over to GitHub to grab a copy of my code or write your own using the walkthrough below.